About Miles & More World Elite Mastercard

 We see the biggest downside to this card being the lack of flights in the U.S., but that’s not a big deal if you often fly to Europe.
 Even then, though, the intro bonus won’t give you enough points to book a free round-trip flight.

 In our opinion, redemption value for points and the intro bonus make this card a good fit for a Lufthansa loyalist who not only wants free bonus points but also wants lounge passes and the opportunity to have a friend fly free on a paid flight.

 If the Barclaycard Miles & More doesn’t get you excited, that’s okay.
 The card, in our opinion, isn’t a good fit if you travel in the U.S., if only because other airlines offer far more affordable round-trip flights.

-We encourage you to read through our Best Airline Rewards Credit Card of 2017 article.
+We encourage you to read through our Best Airline Rewards Credit Card article.
 The research and number-crunching we did will help you understand which airline rewards card is the best fit for your traveling habits and preferences.